MedicalGenomicsLab/Vigelint/PADA-WAN/README.md

 ## 1.3 - Panel Summariser

 The third script opens the summary file produced by the second script, and, identifies the specific version of a panel present one last day of each month.
 It produces a monthly summary file for each panel downloaded by script 1.2, that only shows 1 version of the panel for each month.
 This output from this script is very important to the following analyses.
+This script has been updated to automatically produce plots showing the number of genes and diagnostic genes each month of the analysis window,

 This script also requires a parameters file.
 This file contains the location the files produced by 1.2.